NoraCodes/nora.codes/content/tutorial/an-intro-to-x86_64-reverse-engineering.markdown

 A CrackMe is an executable file which takes (typically) a single argument, does some check on it, and returns a message informing the user if it's correct or not.
 The challenge is to determine the correct argument _without_ looking at the source code.
 Here, I present some CrackMe programs which I wrote, and demonstrate how to arrive at their solutions.

+If you enjoy this tutorial, please consider contributing to my [Patreon](https://www.patreon.com/leotindall) so I can make more like it.

 # Prerequisites

 ## Knowledge